 "Even the theatrical release of The Shawshank Redemption had a TNT logo in the corner!"This is a subindex to Vindicated by History.
 These are films that usually bombed at the box office in first-run and might otherwise have been left to rot in the dust bin of history.
 Not all of them did, though.
 Through frequent airings on premium or basic cable channels because they're cheap, handy filler, they gather a devoted audience that sees its entertainment value despite the obvious flaws.
 Sometimes, these films bombed when they were first released and were just misunderstood at the time, but a later time period and cable made them popular.
 Other times, the show in question is aired so often that viewers mistakenly believe it must be some sort of classic...so they keep watching and rewatching it to the point that it does become a classic.
 This can also happen to a film if it gets featured on Mystery Science Theater 3000, and, in fact, is the cause of many a Missing Episode of said series; after a movie was MiSTied, it often gained in popularity, which raised the price for the rights beyond what Best Brains (or Rhino/Shout Factory) was able to pay.
 An interesting effect of this process can happen when the TV rights to sequels of classic movies are cheaper than the rights to the original movie.
 Thus, while the original was already popular, for generations who grew up after its release, their largest exposure to the franchise is often the sequels.
 Thus, for certain groups, otherwise detested sequels can be viewed through Nostalgia Goggles.
 Compare Critical Dissonance, Quality by Popular Vote.
-Better on DVD and Vindicated by Reruns are this trope's television counterparts.
+Vindicated by Reruns is the television counterpart.

-—Jebidiah Atkinson, Weekend Update
+— Jebidiah Atkinson, Weekend Update

 open/close all folders